Altinn/altinn-studio-docs/content/app/monitoring/instrumentation/_index.en.md

 For manual instrumentation, you should also make sure to follow semantic conventions where applicable.
 The Altinn.App.Core library has mechanisms for doing manual instrumentation while standardizing on attribute names and values for Altinn-specific data and identifiers.
-This is done through the `Telemetry` class and extension methods on `System.Diagnostics.Activity`.
+This is done through the `Altinn.App.Core.Features.Telemetry` class and extension methods on `System.Diagnostics.Activity`.

 ## Distributed tracing